 That’s how important the coding fundamentals are to a programmer.

 The fundamental lessons you learn as a novice coder will apply to almost every project you encounter.
-Invest time and effort into understanding the foundations of computer programming.
+If you learn best through code learning games or through trial and error, make sure you invest time and effort into understanding the foundations of computer programming in a way that keeps you engaged and constantly learning.
 That way, you can problem-solve efficiently and better comprehend future complex coding lessons.

 Focus on the Core Languages